Coder-World04/Complete-Data-Science/README.md

 ----------
 **Day 34 : Logistic regression with another project**

-In this post we covered logistic regression with another project.
+In this post we covered logistic regression with another project .

 Where to find Day 34 post : [Link](https://medium.com/coders-mojo/day-34-60-days-of-data-science-and-machine-learning-series-420df19d1ec0)